imnuvi/CheatBook/linux_stuff/commands.md

 ctrl + y - paste whatever was cut

 ctrl + x + e - open the current command you are typing in your editor

+!* - gives the arguments of the previous command you typed